ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 4. Build a Docker image that includes the app files of the `Lab 1` directory.
 If you need to make a change to the app in the future, repeat these steps to create another version of the image.
     ```bash
-    docker build --t registry.<region>.bluemix.net/<namespace>/hello-world:1 .
+    docker build --tag registry.<region>.bluemix.net/<namespace>/hello-world:1 .
     ```
     {: pre}
     Ensure the period `.` at the end of the command.{:tip}
-5. Deployments are used to manage pods, which include containerized instances of an app.
+5. Deployments are used to manage pods, which include containerized instances of an application.
 The following command deploys the app in single pod.
 For the purposes of this tutorial, the deployment is named hello-world-deployment, but you can give it any name that you want.
 If you used the Docker Quickstart terminal to run Docker commands, be sure that you switch back to the CLI that you used to set the KUBECONFIG session variable.
     ```bash
     kubectl run hello-world-deployment --image=registry.<region>.bluemix.net/<namespace>/hello-world:1
     ```